hidekazu-konishi.com

 Best Practices Common to Standard and FIFO Queues

 Set the Visibility Timeout based on the time it takes to receive, process, and delete a message.
 The maximum value for Visibility Timeout is 12 hours, but it may not be possible to fully set it for each message, so caution is needed.
-Also, if the processing time for messages is unknown, consider extending the timeout periodically during work after setting the initial Visibility or Timeout.
+Also, if the processing time for messages is unknown, consider extending the timeout periodically during work after setting the initial Visibility or Timeout. - Handling Request Errors

 If using AWS SDK, automatic retries and backoff logic are available.
 If not using SDK, please wait a certain amount of time before retrying the ReceiveMessage action.
-It is desirable for the waiting time to back off exponentially, for example, waiting 1 second before the first retry, 2 seconds for the second, and 4 seconds for the third.
+It is desirable for the waiting time to back off exponentially, for example, waiting 1 second before the first retry, 2 seconds for the second, and 4 seconds for the third. - Setting Up Long Polling

 Long polling can be used to avoid unnecessary polling and reduce costs.
 The WaitTimeSeconds parameter can be set up to 20 seconds.
 Note that the HTTP response timeout should be set longer than this parameter.
-For example, if setting WaitTimeSeconds to 20 seconds, set the HTTP response timeout to more than 30 seconds.
+For example, if setting WaitTimeSeconds to 20 seconds, set the HTTP response timeout to more than 30 seconds. - Capturing Problematic Messages

 It is important to set up to move difficult-to-process messages to the Dead-letter Queue and obtain accurate CloudWatch metrics.
-Moving failed messages to the Dead-letter Queue allows you to isolate problematic messages without delaying the processing of the main queue and investigate the cause of the errors.
+Moving failed messages to the Dead-letter Queue allows you to isolate problematic messages without delaying the processing of the main queue and investigate the cause of the errors. - Retention Period Settings for Dead-letter Queues

 The Dead-letter Queue (DLQ) temporarily stores messages that could not be processed normally, allowing you to check them later for troubleshooting or analysis.
 Therefore, it is common to set the message retention period of the DLQ longer than that of the normal queue.
 This allows you to investigate and address problematic messages over an adequate period.